 - White exterior is a dirt magnet

-If you don’t need a full-size freezer but you’d still like a decent amount of extra cold storage, consider this 5-cubic-foot unit from Arctic King.
+For those who don’t need a full-size freezer but would still like a decent amount of extra cold storage, consider this chest freezer from Arctic King with 7 cubic feet of storage.
 With a sleek black finish, this small but mighty freezer fits just as well in apartments as it does in houses.
-The unit has two wire baskets where you can stash smaller or regularly needed food, leaving the remaining freezer space for larger items.
+The unit includes a wire basket in which users can stash smaller or regularly needed food, leaving the remaining freezer space for larger items.

 As with most smaller chest freezers it will require a manual defrost, but that’s made much easier by the lighter weight; two people can easily move it from room to room.
-Two temperature controls (high or low) help ensure your frozen foods stay as cold as you like.
+A temperature dial helps ensure frozen foods stay as cold as the user prefers.
 This freezer works well as a garage unit in climates that aren’t too extreme.